QuaSi-Software/Documentation/docs/Technische_Beschreibung.md

 ![Image title](fig/221018_WP_Teillast_Heizleistung.png)

-The COP of the modeled heat pump, on the other hand, is not linear in partial load operation.
-It follows from the definition of the COP that the correlation between the electrical power consumption and the heat output of the heat pump is therefore not linear.
+The COP of the modeled heat pump depends not only on the temperatures of the sink and the source but also on the part load operation.
+The relation of the COP and the partial load is assumed to be non-linear.
+The COP can be corrected using a non-linear part load factor.
+It follows from the definition of the COP that the correlation between the electrical power consumption and the heat output of the heat pump is therefore not linear too.
 The coefficient of performance in partial load operation is approximated using the following correction function.
 Example --> Generalize?!
 TODO:

 ![Image title](fig/COP_Teillast.png)